msteffan/fundamentals/02_chapter/03_lesson.md

 ## Tracking Changes with Git

+Git gets to work once you add a folder called ".git" into the folder you would like track.
+To add this special folder, you need to use the command line (see, told you that thing would be useful).

 ###Initializing your first repository

-To start tracking changes, change directories to an existing folder on your system:
+Open up the terminal application and change directories to the wdi-fundamentals folder:

-    $ cd fundamentals/
+    $ cd wdi-fundamentals/

-Initialize the repository:
+Initialize the repository by typing:

     $ git init

-This command will create a hidden folder named `.git/`, which contains the data for the history of your entire project.
+This command creates a hidden folder named `.git/`, which contains the data for the history of your entire project.
+When you take a look at your wdi-fundamentals folder in the GUI, you might not see any changes.
+BUT when you use the ```ls -a``` command, you'll see the new hidden folder:

+[IMG]

 ### Staging and Committing Changes